 Once you have determined that a Rhodesian Ridgeback is right for you, you will want to begin your research to find the right breeder.
 Choosing the right breeder is very important!
 Your Ridgeback is going to live a long time and you want to make sure you have a breeder who will be available to you for the life of the dog.
 A reputable breeder will be available to help you if any questions or problems arise with your Ridgeback regarding any and all health issues, temperament, behavior, training, etc. Rely on your breeder!
 They are one of your best sources of information when it comes to your dog.

-You can find directories for Rhodesian Ridgeback breeders in your area through RRCUS and AKC.
-Keep in mind that just because a breeder's name appears on these lists it does not automatically make them a reputable, caring, or ethical breeder.
+You can find directories for Rhodesian Ridgeback breeders in your area through RRCUS.
+Keep in mind that just because a breeder's name appears on a list, it does not automatically make them a reputable, caring, or ethical breeder.
 You still need to do research to make sure you are investing in a healthy puppy with a good temperament that the breeder will stand behind.
 A reputable and caring breeder will interview you to make sure that you and your family are a good candidate for this breed.
 Ridgebacks, although gorgeous and amazing dogs, are not for everyone.
 Expect that they will have just as many questions for you as you do for them.
 A good breeder cares where their puppies end up and will want to be certain that you will provide proper care for the life of the dog.

 Do not expect immediate results!
 Although you have decided to add a Rhodesian Ridgeback to your family today, you may have to wait for one.
 A puppy should never be an impulse purchase.
 Start your research, choose a breeder that you like and trust, and then wait for the right puppy!
 Most ethical breeders do not have puppies all of the time and so your name will be added to a waiting list.
 Be patient, this puppy will be worth the wait!